Hrachia Acharian: Manuscript catalogs

+Other

+Acharian translated the Bhagavad Gita from Sanskrit, which was published by the Armenian Church press in 1911.
+He wrote memoirs on Yervand Shahaziz (1917) and Srpouhi Dussap (1951).

 Recognition

 Acharian is recognized as the father of Armenian linguistics by modern scholars and has been called an "undisputed authority" and the greatest Armenian linguist.
 By the 1940s Acharian had an international reputation greater than Nicholas Marr and Ivan Meshchaninov.
 Rouben Paul Adalian noted that he "single-handedly prepared the central scientific reference works on the Armenian language and, in so doing, vastly expanded modern knowledge and understanding of Armenian civilization through its entire course of development."
 Jos Weitenberg described him as the "most outstanding personality in Armenian linguistic research."

 The Institute of Language of the National Academy of Sciences of Armenia is named after Acharian.
-His bronze bust stands at the central campus of the Yerevan State University.
-Hrachya Acharian University, one of post-Soviet Armenia's earliest private universities, operated from 1991 to 2012.
+His bronze bust stands at the central campus of Yerevan State University.
 A bust of Acharian was unveiled in Yerevan's Avan District in 2015.
+One of post-Soviet Armenia's earliest private universities, which operated from 1991 to 2012, was named after him.

-Panos Terlemezian (1928) and Martiros Saryan (1943) painted portraits of Acharian.
+Panos Terlemezian (1928) and Martiros Saryan (1943) painted portraits of Acharian and Ara Sargsyan created a plaquette in 1957/58.